-Essentially, yes it has data behind it, but, I’ve also proven it in the battlefield as well.
+Essentially, yes it has data behind it, but, I’ve also proven it on the battlefield as well.

 - Get a good warm up in

-- Set yourself up 5-8yds away from a net
+- Set yourself up 5-8 yards away from a net

 - Create a “Contrast” training effect by going from heavy to light (and thus increasing your velocity when you come back to light